Toxic! Hegemonic! Hybrid! Know your masculinity definitions

 And that, for the purposes of meaningful discussion around the phrase, is more useful.
 The idea that toxic masculinity is attitudes and behaviour that are put on men by society, which they feel they should fulfil and which can be harmful to them as much as everyone else.

-It must also be said that toxic masculinity as a talking point has been rightly a means for women to talk about their experiences of misogyny and abuse – and a means for conversations to start about creating more positive masculinities.
+In such a manner, it may also be said that toxic masculinity as a talking point over the last few years has been rightly a means for women to talk about their experiences of misogyny and abuse – and a means for conversations to start about exploring many masculinities, and seek freedom from any doctrine of what a man is supposed to be.

 It is worth also defining masculinity alone.
 Quite simply it is: “qualities or attributes regarded as characteristic of men or boys.”
 These could be physical by nature, or behavioural or be related to assumed social roles.
 How much masculinity is inherent or socially influenced is very much up for debate, with no simple answer among academics.

-This term has been around in sociology circles since the 80s, through the work of RW Connell, and refers to the dominant mode of masculinity in society.
-Hegemony means dominance by one social group over another, so hegemonic masculinity is about how certain dominant modes of behaviour allow certain men (who exhibit the dominant modes best eg toughness, aggression) to hold power over other men (who aren’t showing those traits so much), as well as over women.
+This term has been around in sociology circles since the 80s, through the work of RW Connell, and refers to the dominant mode of masculinity in any situation.
+Connell’s work suggested a more flexible view of masculinity whereby it can change from situation to situation – eg you can be a different man at the rugby club than you are at home with your baby.
+However, in whatever situation, you are living up to the ideals of masculinity in that role.
+Hegemony means dominance by one social group over another, so hegemonic masculinity is about how certain dominant modes of behaviour allow certain men to hold power over other men, for there is always a hierarchy working.

-Again, this is a term that has been much debated by academics, and indeed revised a number of times by Connell.
+Again, this is a term that has been much debated by academics, but important for everyone when thinking about the possibility of flexibility and change when it comes to masculinity.

 This refers to men’s selective incorporation of behaviours and attitudes that are associated with marginalised masculinities and femininities.
 In other words, it represents hegemonic masculinity adopting some of the more subordinate modes in society.
 Hybrid masculinity can occur when men want to distance themselves from hegemonic masculinity, but this can mean they are adopting or ‘performing’ other masculinities and femininities that have perceived more meaning than typical white, heterosexual behaviour.
 This kind of appropriation may also mean that power structures are in some way concealed and indeed reinforced.
 Very much an academic debating topic but which illustrates that the flexibility around dominant modes of masculinity into embracing other ways of being, may actually simply reinforce the dominant modes as they are treated as performances, as not ‘real’.